 Once patients are assigned to cohorts, a separate risk-adjustment model is fit for each cohort.
-The HWR methodology uses hierarchical logistic regression models, with discharges nested within hospitals, to estimate hospitals' impact on readmissions, controlling for patient case mix and hospital service mix.
+The HWR methodology uses hierarchical logistic regression models, with discharges nested within hospitals, to estimate hospitals' impact on readmissions.
+CHIA's enhanced model controls for patient case mix, hospital service mix, and patient- and community-level social risk factors.

-The hierarchical logistic regression models predict readmission at the discharge level (coded 0/1) from dischargelevel and hospital-level factors.
-At the discharge level, three factors are controlled for:
+The hierarchical logistic regression models predict readmission at the discharge level (coded 0/1) from discharge-level and hospital-level factors.
+At the discharge level, three factors are controlled for based on the original HWR model:

-- Patient age: Age is measured in years. - Patient case mix: Patient case mix is operationalized as a set of 31 indicators for comorbid conditions based on diagnosis information from the index hospitalization and diagnosis information from 12 months preceding the index hospitalization.
-The comorbidity indicators are based on the CMS Condition Categories grouper.
+- Patient age: Age is measured in years, and then grouped into eight categories. - Patient case mix: Patient case mix is operationalized as an index of 31 indicators for comorbid conditions based on diagnosis information from the index discharge and diagnosis information from 12 months preceding the index discharge.
+The individual comorbidity indicators are based on the CMS Condition Categories grouper.
 The Yale team selected conditions by starting from those used in previous hospital-specific readmissions measures, and then conducting a clinical review and a statistical modeling process to identify conditions that were both predictive of readmission as well as clinically meaningful.
-The comorbidity indicators include conditions such as metastatic cancer/acute leukemia, diabetes mellitus, end-stage liver disease, drug and alcohol disorders, and congestive heart failure.

-Hospital service mix: Hospital service mix is operationalized as a set of variables indicating the patient's specific discharge condition within each of the five clinical cohorts.
+The comorbidity indicators include conditions such as metastatic cancer/acute leukemia, diabetes mellitus, end-stage liver disease, drug and alcohol disorders, and congestive heart failure. - Hospital service mix: Hospital service mix is operationalized as a set of variables indicating the patient's specific discharge condition within each of the five clinical cohorts.
 These measures are based on the AHRQ Clinical Classifications Software (CCS) grouper, the same classification system used to define overall cohort membership.
 The Yale team reasoned that discharge conditions should be controlled for because different conditions will have different base probabilities of readmission and hospitals are likely to differ in the mix of conditions that they tend to treat.